aaron10l/bulletin-board/README.md

 %groupmessage <group_id/name> <message_id>: Retrieve a specific group message by ID.

 ## Installation and Execution
+Make sure the server is running before trying to connect with the client.

 ### Server

 1. Navigate to the server directly.
-2. Run the server : python3 server.py 65432
+2. Run the server : python3 server.py

 ### Client

 1. Navigate to the client directory.
 2. Run the client : python3 client.py

-## Issues and Limitations

-1. The server might not handle a large number of simultaneous clients efficiently due to limitations in multithreading or network bandwidth.
-2. The clients might disconnect unexpectedly due to weak error handling.
+## Challenges We Encountered
-3. Synchronization issues may arise when multiple users join, leave, or post messages in the same group simultaneously.
+1. Synchronization issues may arise when multiple users join, leave, or post messages in the same group simultaneously.
-4. Messages and user data are not saved permanently.They are lost if the server is restarted unless persistence is implemented.
+2. Messages and user data are not saved permanently.
+They are lost if the server is restarted unless persistence is implemented.

 ## Acknowledgements